Silt seeks funding for LOVA trail section

 That first project — a trail connection from Canyon Creek west to New Castle — is less technical and not as expensive, but bureaucratically complicated due to multiple property owners near the Interstate 70 interchange, Golay said.

-Negotiations between the trails group and the Colorado Department of Transportation, Colorado Parks and Wildlife (CPW), which has its offices there, and the Union Pacific Railroad, have been necessary to accommodate the trail alignment, she said.
+Negotiations between the trails group and the Colorado Department of Transportation, Colorado Parks and Wildlife, which has its offices there, and the Union Pacific Railroad, have been necessary to accommodate the trail alignment, she said.

-“There’s very little room for a 10-foot wide path there, which has been a large cause of the delays we’ve experienced,” Golay said.
+“There’s very little room for a 10-foot-wide path there, which has been a large cause of the delays we’ve experienced,” Golay said.

 During that time, a $500,000 CPW Colorado the Beautiful grant awarded for the trail project in 2018 has already been extended once with a completion date of June 30, 2022.
 In the meantime, some of CDOT’s procedures have also changed, she added.

-“And, we’re seeing a 25-30% cost escalation,” Golay said.
+“And we’re seeing a 25-30% cost escalation,” Golay said.
 That could tack on another $500,000 to $600,000 to the roughly $2 million budget for the two projects combined, she said.

 Voters in the RFTA district, which stretches from Aspen to New Castle, excluding the unincorporated parts of Garfield County, in 2018 approved a major property tax measure to improve bus transportation services and build trail connections.